Birchbox

-Birchbox is a New York City-based online monthly subscription service that sends its subscribers a box of four to five selected samples of makeup, or other beauty related products.
-The products include skincare items, perfumes, organic based products, and various other cosmetics.
+Birchbox is a New York City-based online monthly subscription service that sends its subscribers a box of four to five selected samples of makeup or other beauty-related products.
+The products include skincare items, perfumes, organic-based products, and various other cosmetics.

+Since 2023, it has been owned by Retention Brands.

 History

 Birchbox was established in September 2010 by Katia Beauchamp and Hayley Barna, both graduates of Harvard Business School.
 In October 2010, Birchbox's initial funding began with $1.4 million in seed funding from investors including First Round and Accel Partners.